 Choosing your degree is just the start.
 At Leeds there are many opportunities to enhance your time at university with a raft of societies, volunteering, work experience, and options for a global outlook for you to get involved with.

 You can also explore more as part of your degree with discovery modules which can be chosen from across the university (subject to timetabling and availability) — see studying with us for more information.

 Leeds University Union (LUU) clubs and societies are a great way to meet new people and discover something new or continue an interest.
 With over 250 other groups to choose from you’re sure to find something which excites you; from journalism to skydiving; rock gospel choir to film; student radio to conservation; books to real ale; and campaigning groups to sign language.

-The Sociology and Social Policy Society (SocSoc) also organises a host of events throughout the year including regular socials, fundraisers, trips and sports.
+The Sociology, Social Policy and Criminal Justice Society (SocCrimSoc) also organises a host of events throughout the year including regular socials, fundraisers, trips and sports.